doldol2002/lol-dodge-game/README.md

 Increasing Difficulty: The speed, frequency, and patterns of projectiles ramp up the longer you survive.

+(in progress)
 High Score Tracking: Compete against yourself to get the longest possible survival time.

 How to Play